Back from Hyderabad, the first thing I am invariably asked is:

 6. 360 degree views from Baradari, the two-storeyed crowning glory of Golconda

 Let me warn you.
 It is a steep climb.
 Three hundred and sixty stone steps wrap around the rocky outcrop from the Bala Hissar Gate to Baradari, the assembly hall of the upper fort.

 It is hard put to distinguish boulder from edifice here—the two seem to grow out of each other.
 The path, carved out of living rock, meanders through gigantic water tanks for storing rain water and barood khanas aka gun powder warehouses.

 One is rewarded for the exertion up around 500 feet with 360 degree views of Hyderabad.
-The royal Qutb Shahi tombs, old city, and the glass and steel Hyderabad of today.
-In the far distance you can even see Hyderabad’s twin city of Secunderabad.
+The royal Qutb Shahi tombs, old city, and the steel and glass Hyderabad of today.
+In the far distance you can even see Hyderabad’s twin city Secunderabad.
 The Baradari, dear reader, is where the Golconda Sultans held their durbars.

 7. Palaces named after favoured courtesans

 The Rani Mahal Complex at the foot of the hill is an ensemble of poetic palaces evocatively named Pem Mati and Tara Mati.
 So who were these ladies?

 Pem Mati was Sultan Abdullah Qutb Shah, the 7th Sultan’s [1614 – 1672] beloved dancer, whilst Tara Mati was the favourite singer of Sultan Mohammed Qutb Shah, the 5th Sultan [1566 – 1612].
 They both are buried close to their Sultans in the royal cemetery.